 - I write these things to you, hoping to come to you in haste.

-- But I wrote so if I delay, you know how it’s required to conduct yourself in the household of God, which the church of the living God; a pillar and support of the truth.
+- But I wrote so if I delay, you might *know how it’s required to conduct yourself in the household of God, which is the church of the living God; a pillar and support of the truth.

-- And as all agree: great is the mystery of godliness; He who was revealed in flesh, declared righteous in the Spirit, was seen by angels, was proclaimed among the nations, was believed in the world, and was taken up in glory.
+- And as all agree: great is the mystery of godliness; He who was revealed in the flesh, declared righteous in the Spirit, was seen by angels, was proclaimed among the nations, was believed in the world, and was taken up in glory.

 Click to Collapse this Chapter